Note: The links below will

 twin solar arrays that will provide heat and power for future experiments

-There will be a press conference tomorrow at - watch
+There will be a press conference tomorrow at KSC - watch

 live at 12:30PM EST.